 2:9 But you are a chosen race, a royal priesthood, a holy nation, a people of his own, so that you may proclaim the virtues of the one who called you out of darkness into his marvelous light.
 2:10 You once were not a people, but now you are God’s people.
 You were shown no mercy, but now you have received mercy.

-You are a chosen people, a royal priesthood, a holy nation, a people belonging to God – These designations allude to descriptions of Israel in Isa 43:20 and Exod 19:5–6.
+You are a chosen people, a royal priesthood, a holy nation, a people belonging to God – These designations allude to descriptions of Israel in Isa 43:20 (“…my chosen people”) and Exod 19:5–6 (…”my special possession out of all the nations…and…a kingdom of priests and a holy nation.”)

 The NT knows no distinction between clergy and laity.